 Our findings contribute to and have relevance for three important strands of the charitable giving literature.
-First, the main result adds fresh insights to the rapidly expanding literature on how seemingly small changes to the choice situation of charitable giving can affect donations (e.g., List and Lucking-Reiley, 2002; Zarghamee et al., 2017; Kessler and Milkman, 2018; Schulz et al., 2018; Adena and Huck, 2020).2 Our results are the first to show that properly designed unit donation schemes are a promising design alternative to the standard money donation scheme and have significant potential to boost charity receipts.
-This potential likely outweighs the complications of designing a unit scheme, but requires expert handling of the choice of unit sizes.
+First, the main result adds fresh insights to the rapidly expanding literature on how seemingly small changes to the choice situation of charitable giving can affect donations (e.g., List and Lucking-Reiley, 2002; Zarghamee et al., 2017; Kessler and Milkman, 2018; Schulz et al., 2018; Adena and Huck, 2020).3 Our results are the first to show that properly designed unit donation schemes are a promising design alternative to the standard money donation scheme and have significant potential to boost charity receipts.
+These potential fundraising benefits of unit schemes need to be carefully weighed against their challenges, such as the required expert handling of the choice of the unit size.